William Goh: Archbishop

-Goh became archbishop on 18 May 2013 when Pope Francis accepted the resignation of his predecessor Archbishop Nicholas Chia Yeck Joo.
+Goh became archbishop on 18 May 2013 when Pope Francis accepted the resignation of his predecessor Archbishop Nicholas Chia.
 He is the second Singapore-born clergyman to hold the office of archbishop.
 A press release from his office stated that one of his first tasks was to "strengthen the fraternal bonds in the Presbyterium and harness the charisms and passion of his brother priests" so that they can empower the laity to be "co-responsible in the mission of the Church".
 He also announced a new line-up of key office holders.
 An installation service followed on 24 May.

 In 2014, Goh was appointed a member of the Presidential Council for Religious Harmony.
 In 2015, Goh was appointed a member of the Presidential Council for Minority Rights.

 Cardinal

 On 29 May 2022, Pope Francis announced he planned to make Goh a cardinal at a consistory scheduled for 27 August.
 On 27 August, Pope Francis made him a cardinal priest, assigning him the title of Santa Maria Regina Pacis a Ostia Lido.
 Goh is the first cardinal from Singapore.

+In 2023, he was elected as the Vice President of the Catholic Bishops' Conference of Malaysia, Singapore and Brunei.

+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.